KopiasCsaba/ccp_audio_system_manual/for_technicians/other_guides/general_event.md

 In the following paragraphs, the term "make live" means you can use the keyboard.

-* Press the appropriate button to bring up the scene in the preview section.
+* Press the appropriate button to bring up the scene in the preview section (IN OBS) (top left area, called "PREVIEW").
-* Press FN + TRANSITION together to make it "live".
+* Press FN + TRANSITION together to make it "live" (when it is on the top right area, called "PROGRAM").

 ### BEFORE the event starts